When To Update Your Estate Planning Documents

 Any change in marital status should trigger an automatic review of your estate plan.
 If at all possible, schedule this review prior to the change in your marital status.
 To delay that review until after you are married, divorced, or separated could have important legal ramifications about what you are obligated to leave a spouse or ex-spouse after you die.

-If you get divorced or are in the process of getting divorced, you’ll want to do more than just decide who gets the house or the car or the cat.
+If you get divorced or are in the process of getting divorced, you’ll want to do more than just decide who gets the house or the car or all of your bitcoin.
 Reviewing your retirement assets, your business, and even your debt is crucial to make sure that you each get to keep what is yours.

 You may not have to change anything

 Depending on your financial situation, you may have to change everything about your estate plan, nothing about your estate plan, or somewhere in between.
-This is where a lawyer comes in very handy.
+This is where the right lawyer comes in very handy.

-5. You inherit a substantial gift or property
+5. Revisit your estate documents if you inherit a substantial gift or property

-If you are on the receiving end of someone else’s estate plan, you will want to be sure to include your new asset to your own plan.
+If you are on the receiving end of someone else’s estate plan, you will want to be sure to include your new asset in your own plan.